 Hurricane Irma might have unearthed Calusa artifacts in Marco Island preserve

-Archaeologists are sifting through the root balls of trees downed by Hurricane Irma, looking for Calusa Indian artifacts at the Otter Mound Preserve on Marco Island.
-Eric Staats / Naples Daily News
+In this 2017 video, archaeologists sift through the root balls of trees downed by Hurricane Irma, looking for Calusa Indian artifacts at the Otter Mound Preserve on Marco Island.
+Wochit

 Hurricane Irma is giving a team of archaeologists a one-time chance to look into the past.